SunStarSys/pty/README.md

 see how I accomplish this for system login prompts, as well as password- protected ssh private keys.

+The trick with cron+ansible is to avoid the need for pty-driver.pl to call prompt(), by ensuring all of the required credentials are alll there in the already-running `pty-agent` daemon.
+If needed, pipe `sleep 30` to the `pty` process on your cron'd ansible script to ensure ansible doesn't reject cron's closed STDIN.

 `C`-wise, it's just a little hacking beyond what you see in W. Richard Stevens' _Advanced Programming in the Unix Environment_. `Perl5`-wise, there's a lot of stuff going on, but the only module dependencies are `IO::Select` and `Term::ReadKey`.